 Jovencio de la Paz

-Jovencio de la Paz is an artist and educator living and working in Eugene, Oregon.
-His work, located in the fluctuating territory of textile, painting and installation, utilizes craft processes in cloth to engage a queer aesthetic vernacular.
-Born in Singapore in 1986, Jovencio de la paz received a BFA in Fiber and Material Studies from the School of the Art Institute of Chicago in 2008, and an MFA in Fibers from the Cranbrook Academy of Art in 2012; He has had solo and group exhibitions both nationally and internationally, most recently at ThreeWalls, Chicago, IL; 4th Ward Projects, Chicago, IL; The Museum of Contemporary Craft, Portland, OR; The Sculpture Center, Cleveland, OH; SOIL Gallery, Seattle, WA; Roots & Culture Contemporary Art Center, Chicago; The Hyde Park Art Center, Chicago; MessHall, Chicago; Uri Gallery, Seoul, South Korea. among others.
-Jovencio de la Paz is currently Assistant Professor and Head of Fibers at the University of Oregon, Department of Art, School of Architecture & Allied Arts.
-He regularly teaches at schools of art, craft, and design throughout the country, including the Ox Bow School of Art in Saugatuck, MI and the Arrowmont School of Craft in Tennessee.
-He is also a cofounder of the collaborative group Craft Mystery Cult, established in 2010.
+Jovencio de la Paz is an artist, writer, and educator.
+He is currently Assistant Professor and Curricular Head of Fibers at the University of Oregon.
+His work explores the intersection of textile processes such as weaving, dye, and surface design, with broader concerns of technology, language, codification, community, and identity.
+Interested in the ways transient or ephemeral experiences are embodied in material, de la Paz looks to how knowledge, stories, and memories are transmitted through society in space and time, whether semiotically by language or haptically by made things.
+Jovencio de la Paz received a Masters of Fine Art from the Cranbrook Academy of Art and a Bachelors of Fine Art in Fiber and Material Studies from the School of the Art Institute of Chicago.
+He has displayed his work both nationally and internationally, most recently at ThreeWalls, Chicago, IL; The Museum of Contemporary Craft, Portland, OR; Carl & Sloan Contemporary Art, Portland, OR; 4th Ward Projects, Chicago, IL; The Sculpture Center, Cleveland, OH; SOIL Gallery, Seattle, WA; Roots & Culture Contemporary Art Center, Chicago; The Hyde Park Art Center, Chicago; MessHall, Chicago; Uri Gallery, Seoul, South Korea. among others.
+He regularly teaches at schools of art, craft, and design throughout the country, including the Ox Bow School of Art in Saugatuck, Michigan, the Haystack Mountain School of Craft in Deer Isle, Maine, and the Arrowmont School of Craft in Tennessee.
+He is also a co-founder of the collaborative group Craft Mystery Cult, established in 2010.

 FIRST FRIDAY OPENING RECEPTION